Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Spectroscopic Analysis

 The D Ly$_\alpha$ data discussed here are from three discharges with no ELMs: one L-mode, one Enhanced D-Alpha (EDA) H-mode~\cite{Greenwald2000StudiesC-Mod}, and one I-mode~\cite{Whyte2010I-mode:C-Mod}.
 These plasmas have very similar engineering and physics parameters to those of discharges that will be later discussed in the context of impurity transport.
 The three cases have different plasma currents ($I_p=0.8$~\si{MA} for the L-mode, $I_p=0.55$~\si{MA} for the EDA H-mode, and $I_p=1.0$~\si{MA} for the I-mode), hence their measurements are not easily comparable among themselves, but they are each individually comparable to SOLPS-ITER.
 Electron density, $n_e$, and temperature, $T_e$, in the pedestal and SOL were measured via Thomson Scattering~\cite{Hughes2001High-resolutionTokamak,Hughes2013PedestalC-Mod} (TS), complemented by Electron Cyclotron Emission~\cite{Basse2007DiagnosticC-Mod} (ECE) $T_e$ data further into the core.
-To ensure reliable profile fitting across the LCFS, we make use of a \emph{modified-tanh} parametric function similar to the one introduced by Groebner and Carlstrom~\cite{Groebner1998CriticalDIII-D}.
+To ensure reliable profile fitting across the LCFS, a \emph{modified-tanh} parametric function similar to the one introduced by Groebner and Carlstrom~\cite{Groebner1998CriticalDIII-D} is adopted.
 The impact of any misalignment between diagnostic measurements and magnetic equilibrium reconstructions from EFIT~\cite{Lao1985ReconstructionTokamaks} is limited by constraining kinetic profile fits using the 2-point model~\cite{stangeby_book} prediction for $T_e$ at the separatrix.
 This requires estimates of the total power going into the SOL, given by $P_{\text{sol}} = P_{\text{Ohm}} + P_{\text{aux}} - P_{\text{rad}} - dW/dt$, where $P_{\text{Ohm}}$ is the Ohmic power, $P_{\text{aux}}$ is the auxiliary power, $P_{\text{rad}}$ is the total radiated power within the confined plasma, and $W$ is the plasma stored energy.
 The simplest 2-point model assumes that $50\%$ of the SOL power is transported to the divertors by electrons via parallel heat conduction.
 All power is taken to exit the LCFS at the outer midplane and to decay exponentially over a width $\lambda_q$.
-To estimate this quantity, we make use of the experimental Brunner scaling, developed from a database of divertor measurements across C-Mod confinement regimes and given by $\lambda_q=(C_f/\bar{p})^{0.5}$, with $C_f = 0.06$ and $\bar{p}$ being the volume-averaged plasma pressure [Pa]~\cite{Brunner2018High-resolutionTokamak}.
-We then compute the 2-point model prediction for $T_e$ at the LCFS with
+This quantity is estimated via the experimental Brunner scaling, developed from a database of divertor measurements across C-Mod confinement regimes and given by $\lambda_q$ [\si{m}] $=(C_f/\bar{p})^{0.5}$, with the constant $C_f = 0.06$ [\si{N}] and $\bar{p}$ being the volume-averaged plasma pressure [Pa]~\cite{Brunner2018High-resolutionTokamak}.
+One can then compute the 2-point model prediction for $T_e$ at the LCFS with

 where $\kappa_{0,e}$ is the Spitzer-H\"arm electron heat conduction coefficient and $L$ is an estimate of parallel connection length in the SOL.